- Letters Home & Important Messages

 - Women’s English Study group with links to local colleges.

-- Year 6 Students with SEND are strongly encouraged to attend Summer School (two weeks during the holidays) and their parents/carers are contacted about this.
+- Year 6 Students with SEND are strongly encouraged to attend Summer School at the start of the summer holidays.

-- TAs are involved in helping students to ‘have their say’ about their education and wider school life, through programmes such as allocating specific students to meet a TA regularly, small group work and excellent day-to-day professional relationships with students.
+- TAs are involved in helping students to ‘have their say’ about their education and wider school life, through programmes such as allocating specific students to meet a TA regularly, small group work, academic mentoring and excellent day-to-day professional relationships.

-- Students with SEND take part in all whole-school feedback about their education.
+- Students with SEND take part in all whole-school feedback about their education; School Council representatives are elected from each form group.

-- Quality First teaching (see 1) includes specific feedback to/discussion with individual students.
+- Quality First teaching (see 1) includes specific feedback to and discussion with individual students.

-- Virtual Learning Environment (VLE) and other websites (e.g. for Maths) are used at home and parents/carers as well as students are fully informed of how to access them.
+- ICT resources such as MyMaths and Firefly help students to study at home and keep parents/carers informed of subject work.
 Home reading is strongly encouraged and the school library is very well used.

-- All students take part in roles of responsibility, such as Reception Monitors.
-Students with SEND are well represented in roles such as Prefects or Mediators.
+- All students take on roles of responsibility, such as Reception Monitors.
+Students with SEND are well represented in roles such as Prefects, Mediators, Inclusion and Reading Club Mentors.

 - The Inclusion Base and Pastoral Offices are centrally situated and almost always staffed.

-- School systems for all students identify those making less than expected progress (bearing in mind age and individual circumstances); e.g. termly Progress Checks, subject assessments, reading tests, Parents’ Evenings, end of year exam results.
-Slow progress and/or low attainment do not automatically indicate SEN, but the reasons for these should be identified.
-Further monitoring takes place over a longer period, to review whether the student has accelerated her progress and improved her attainment, or continues to make little or no progress, in which case further intervention/action would be required.
+- School systems identify students who are making less than expected progress; e.g. termly Progress Checks, subject assessments, reading tests, Parents’ Evenings, end of year exam results.
+Slow progress and/or low attainment do not automatically indicate SEND, but the reasons for any difficulties should be identified.
+Interventions and further monitoring take place to review whether the student has accelerated her progress and improved her attainment, or continues to make little/no progress, in which case further intervention/action would be required.

-- Annual reviews of Statements/EHC Plans involve parents/carers, students and other agencies.
+- Annual reviews of EHC Plans involve parents/carers, students and other agencies.

 - Formal and informal meetings with parents/carers and students; ongoing liaison with families, review of SEND targets.

-- Classroom/general observations from a range of staff, e.g. lunchtime supervisors, pastoral staff as well as teachers and TAs – feedback to Inclusion Dept, shared with families as appropriate.
+- Classroom/general observations from a range of staff, e.g. lunchtime supervisors, pastoral staff as well as teachers and TAs – feedback to Inclusion Dept, liaison with families.

 - Students’ inclusion in school life, attendance records, academic and social progress.